holoviz/holoviz/doc/background.rst

-To address all the above issues, we have developed a set of open-source Python packages to streamline the process of working with small and large datasets (from a few points to billions or more) in a web browser, whether doing exploratory analysis, making simple widget-based tools, or building full-featured dashboards.
+To address all the above issues, we have developed a set of open-source Python packages to streamline the process of working with small and large datasets (from a few datapoints to billions or more) in a web browser, whether doing exploratory analysis, making simple widget-based tools, or building full-featured dashboards.
 The main libraries in this ecosystem include: